Trade show model

 Head of Product

-"Within a very short time a work of art was created that far exceeded our expectations of robustness and ease of use.
-I have never encountered such strong commitment, technical ingenuity and universal competence united in one person."
+"Within a very short time a masterpiece was created that far exceeded our expectations of robustness and user-friendliness.
+I have never encountered such strong commitment, technical ingenuity and universal competence in one person before."